 The artists were moved by this quote, written over seventy-five years ago, to inspire an appreciation of the power of the sky to hold our hopes, dreams and desires.
 In their project they hope to encourage people across the world to take a moment to look up and share visions of something uniting us all – the sky.

-To date, the project has recieved over 800 submissions from the following countries: Switzerland, Iceland, France, Russia, Estonia, Australia, Portugal, Denmark, Finland, Kazakhstan, India, Israel, Bosnia and Herzegovina, The Netherlands, South Africa, Germany, New Zealand, Serbia, Lithuania, Greece, USA, Kosovo, Saudi Arabia, France, Croatia, Romania, Austria, Vietnam, Japan, Moldova, Spain, Bulgaria, Hungary, Latvia, North Macedonia, Czech Republic, Thailand, Albania, United Arab Emirates, Mexico, UK, Norway, Canada, Poland, Malta, Ukraine and Armenia.
+The project has recieved over 1200 submissions from the following countries: Switzerland, Iceland, France, Russia, Estonia, Australia, Portugal, Denmark, Finland, Kazakhstan, India, Israel, Bosnia and Herzegovina, The Netherlands, South Africa, Germany, New Zealand, Serbia, Lithuania, Greece, USA, Kosovo, Saudi Arabia, France, Croatia, Romania, Austria, Vietnam, Japan, Moldova, Spain, Bulgaria, Hungary, Latvia, North Macedonia, Czech Republic, Thailand, Albania, United Arab Emirates, Mexico, UK, Norway, Canada, Poland, Malta, Ukraine and Armenia.